raissinging/Webb-Projects/README.md

-# Monty-Hall-Problem-Simulation-Python-
+# AP Stats Python Stuff
-Was bored and decided to simulate a question from my AP stats class.
+Random things I do in python when I'm bored that relates to my AP Stats class.

+## Monty Hall Problem
+## Dice Rolling